grz0zrg/fsynth/client/data/md/quickstart.md

 The GLSL code is executed on the GPU for each pixels (also called fragments), this approach allow hardware accelerated real-time manipulation of the pixels data, making it a bliss to create stunning visuals or stunning sound design.

-Videos of most features are available on [YouTube](https://www.youtube.com/channel/UC2CJFT1_ybPcTNlT6bVG0WQ)
+Videos of most features are available on [YouTube](https://www.youtube.com/c/FragmentSynthesizer)

 **Note**

 - With web. browser audio, Fragment is **limited to additive synthesis** and two output channels.

-Please consider the Fragment Audio Server (available on the [homepage](https://www.fsynth.com)) for fast additive/granular/karplus/subtractive/PM sound synthesis, multi-output channels (DAW connection) and many other features.
+For more features launch the Fragment Audio Server (available on the [homepage](https://www.fsynth.com)) for fast additive/granular/karplus/subtractive/PM sound synthesis, multi-output channels (linking to any Digital Audio Workstation) and many other features.

 ## Quickstart

 ### Sessions

-This is a Fragment session, a session is a public, anonymous and collaborative space containing session-specific GLSL code and settings (such as canvas parameters and slices parameters), all the sessions you joined in are saved locally and can be joined back by going to the [homepage](https://www.fsynth.com)
+This is a Fragment session, a session is a public, anonymous and collaborative space containing session-specific GLSL code and settings such as canvas parameters and slices parameters, all the sessions you joined in are saved locally and can be joined back by going to the [homepage](https://www.fsynth.com)

 You can invite friends to join your session and collaborate online by sharing the link shown in the address bar